 Well if it was a piece of writing you would discard it.
 You wouldn’t waste any more of your precious energy on it.
 Some problems in life deserve the same treatment.
 If you are spending time and energy tackling an unresolvable issue, or one which won’t give you any signification payoff (like say, trying to fix a toxic friendship) then you need to walk away and wash your hands of it.

-So tell me, is there anything you can edit from your life today?
-Let me know in the comments
+So tell me, now you know the above, is there anything you can edit from your life today?